danielwilhelm/R-GMM-bandwidth/README.md

 # R-GMM-bandwidth
-this project provides an implementation of the bandwidth choice for robust GMM estimation as described in Wilhelm (2015)

-The =R= function =bwWilhelm= computes the optimal bandwidth for HAC-robust GMM estimation as proposed in Wilhelm (2015, Econometric Theory, 31, 1054–1077, "Optimal Bandwidth Selection for Robust Generalized Method of Moments Estimation").
-The arguments the function requires are identical to those of existing bandwidth selection methods such as the function =bwAndrews= in the =sandwich= package, except that the data matrix =x= (here the moment function evaluated at the data) must be an object of class =gmm=.
+The `R` function `bwWilhelm` computes the optimal bandwidth for HAC-robust GMM estimation as proposed in Wilhelm (2015).
+The arguments the function requires are identical to those of existing bandwidth selection methods such as the function `bwAndrews` in the `sandwich` package, except that the data matrix `x` (here the moment function evaluated at the data) must be an object of class `gmm`.

 Here is an example of how to use the bandwidth selection procedure in two-step GMM estimation: